What is an MVP for Startups and Businesses?

 Iterative Improvement

-Based on user feedback, the product is refined and expanded in subsequent versions, ensuring that development is aligned with actual market needs.
+Based on early customer feedback, the product is refined and expanded in subsequent versions.
+That way, you can be sure that development is fully aligned with actual market needs.

 Risk Reduction

-Launching an MVP helps minimize the risk of building a product that the market does not want, saving time and resources.
+Launching an MVP helps minimize the risk of building a product that the market does not want.
+This saves time and resources.

 Limited Scalability